A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: PR maximum likelihood for regression

-Here we specialize the PR marginal likelihood methodology to the regression context.
-That is, consider the linear model $\yvec = \Xmat\vbeta + \veps$, where $\veps$ is an $n$-vector of iid errors assumed to have density $f$ of the mixture form in \eqref{eq:mixture}, where the mixing density $\psi$, supported on $\U \subseteq (0,\infty)$ is unknown.
+Consider the linear model $\yvec = \Xmat\vbeta + \veps$, where $\veps$ is an $n$-vector of iid errors assumed to have density $f$ of the mixture form in \eqref{eq:mixture}, where the mixing density $\psi$, supported on $\U \subseteq (0,\infty)$ is unknown.
 As discussed in Section~\ref{S:intro}, $f$ has heavier-than-normal tails, so inference on $\vbeta$ based on such a model will be less sensitive to extreme observations compared to inference based on a basic normal model.
 To put this in the form suitable for PR, write the mixture model for the residuals,